hi-zhengcheng/multi-label-classification/README.md

 ## 1. Data Preparation

+To make tensorflow run in high efficiency, first save data in TFRecord files.

 1. Create one dir and copy all images into this dir.
 We call it `image_dir`.

 1. Create `image_list` txt file.
 The format is like: